apache/maven-site/content/markdown/repositories/artifacts.md

 | classifier        | -                                            | -> "" (always)            |
 | extension         | -                                            | -> `jar` (always)         |

-And finally, in case of "dependencies", this is the mapping (no, scope is NOT part of artifact coordinates):
+And finally, in the case of "dependencies", this is the mapping (no, scope is NOT part of artifact coordinates):

 | Artifact Property |            Dependency in Project POM            |            Dependency Artifact            |
 |-------------------|-------------------------------------------------|-------------------------------------------|